sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-reflect-apply.md

 # Prefer `Reflect.apply()` over `Function#apply()`

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 [`Reflect.apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/apply) is arguably less verbose and easier to understand.
 In addition, when you accept arbitrary methods, it's not safe to assume `.apply()` exists or is not overridden.

-This rule is fixable.

 ## Fail